siddhant08-lol/siddhant-website/README.md

 #Coffee Website

 A modern and responsive coffee shop website built to showcase delicious coffee, menu items, and online customer engagement.
-This project is designed with a clean UI, smooth user experience, and mobile-friendly layout.
+This project is designed with a clean UI, smooth user experience, and mobilefriendly layout.

----

  Technologies Used